 Observed on the last Monday of May, Memorial Day is a day of remembrance for those who have died in service to our country.
 Originally known as Decoration Day, the idea took root during the American Civil War when citizens placed flowers on the graves of those who had been killed in battle.
 After the First World War, the day came to be observed in honor of those who had died in all U.S. wars and its name changed from Decoration Day to Memorial Day.
 In 1971, Memorial Day was declared a national holiday by an act of Congress.
 On Memorial Day, Americans across the nation remember the military service members who gave their lives to protect the freedoms we cherish.

 Among Woodlawn’s veterans are 11 Medal of Honor recipients, soldiers honored by local posts and parks, and representatives of every conflict from the Revolutionary War on.
 One of the most famous veterans buried in the cemetery is Admiral David Farragut, the first Admiral in the U.S. Navy.
-Other notable soldiers include newspaper publisher Joseph Pulitzer, who was a recruit for the Union Army during the Civil War; Bronx native Sergeant Natale Greco, whose plane was show down over Germany in World War II; and Sergeant Lincoln-Colon Perez, a Purple Heart recipient who was killed in South Vietnam.
+Other notable soldiers include newspaper publisher Joseph Pulitzer, who was a recruit for the Union Army during the Civil War; Bronx native Sergeant Natale Greco, whose plane was shot down over Germany in World War II; and Sergeant Lincoln-Colon Perez, a Purple Heart recipient who was killed in South Vietnam.

 To learn more about the event, contact Woodlawn by email at firstname.lastname@example.org.